Book appointment online or call 07985 918237

 Endometriosis impairs natural fertility for a variety of reasons.

 Chinese medicine approaches this multifactorial disorder in a different way.
-Apart from treating the outmost manifestation (the congealed blood at places other than the uterus), we try to establish the underlying reason for why this disorder develops.
+Apart from treating the pathology (the congealed blood at places other than the uterus), we try to establish the underlying reason for why this disorder develops.
 This is different in each patient.

 About 25% of couples experience infertility and no clear biomedical cause can be established.
 To enhance ovulation, women are frequently given clomiphene citrate for 3-4 menstrual cycles, coupled with gonadotrophins to trigger ovulation.
 If that approach fails, intrauterine insemination is often performed.
-The monthly probability of pregnancy is 10-15%, slightly lower than the probability of pregnancy in fertile couples (20-25%).
-If no pregnancy occurs after 3-4 cycles, IVF is often recommended.
+The monthly probability of pregnancy is 10-15%, slightly lower than the probability of pregnancy in fertile couples (20-25%). generallly if no pregnancy occurs after 12 cycles, assisted fertility treatments like IVF are often recommended.

-When a Chinese medicine diagnosis on a woman or man with unexplained infertility is completed, very often you find a reason for this subfertility, such as what we call ‘deficient blood’ leading to a thin endometrial lining that could not sustain a pregnancy, or, ‘blood stasis’ in the uterus that interferes with the pelvic circulation, or a low body temperature.
-Treatment of with acupuncture and Chinese Herbal medicine can often lead to the desired outcome of achieving a pregnancy.
+When a Chinese medicine diagnosis on a woman or man with unexplained infertility is completed, very often you find a reason for this subfertility, such as what we call ‘deficient Blood’ leading to a thin endometrial lining that could not sustain a pregnancy, or, ‘Blood Stasis’ in the uterus that interferes with the pelvic circulation, or a low core body temperature.
+Acupuncture and Chinese Herbal medicine treatment can often lead to the desired outcome of achieving a natural pregnancy.